OWASP/Go-SCP/src/general-coding-practices/regular-expressions.md

 exit status 2
 ```

-While developing something from scratch you'll probably find a nice workaround
+While developing something from scratch, you'll probably find a nice workaround
-to the lack of some features.
-On the other hand, porting existing software may
+to help with the lack of some features.
+On the other hand, porting existing
-make you look for full featured alternative to the standard Regular Expression
+software could make you look for full featured alternative to the standard
-package, and you'll find some (e.g. [dlclark/regexp2][7]).
-Keep in mind that,
+Regular Expression package, and you'll likely find some (e.g.
-then you'll (probably) lose RE2 "safety features" such as the linear-time
+[dlclark/regexp2][7]).
+Keeping that in mind, then you'll (probably) lose RE2's
-performance.
+"safety features" such as the linear-time performance.

 [1]: https://swtch.com/~rsc/regexp/regexp1.html
 [2]: #regular-expression-denial-of-service-redos